dash-pa/HPA-Sim/README.txt

  -- using RPi --
+/boot is the 69MiB (70.7MB) fat32 filesystem on the 6th partition of the SD card once everything has been installed correctly.
+When the SD card is auto-mounted in Windows or another OS, that filesystem should be one of the volumes that shows up.
+The /boot/sumpac/config.xml file is the config file for the BLE converting program. the ble_dev_addr will need to be set to the BLE device address of the Vector 3 pedals for everything to work.
+Logging can be turned on or off by creating or deleting (respectively) /boot/sumpac/debug.txt, the contents of the file are irrelevent.
+Log files will show up in /boot/sumpac when debugging is enabled.
-Logging is disabled by default because I haven't written anything to prevent the logs from becoming enormous over time.
+Logging should be considered a debugging feature and be turned off during normal use because I haven't written anything to prevent the logs from becoming enormous over time.
-To enable logging, comment the command in /home/pi/startup_screen_cmd.bash and then uncomment the other command.
  ---------------